A Guide to Safe Sunscreens for the Entire Family

 Avoid using chemical sunscreens which use non-mineral ingredients such as oxybenzone, octinoxate, octisalate, octocrylene, homosalate and avobenzone.
 These chemicals are absorbed into our skin and bloodstream and have harmful effects such as hormone disruption.
 Oxybenzone and octinoxate are also harmful to the coral reefs and marine life.
 Chemical sunscreens also take 15-30 minutes after application to be effective.
 They are usually lighter in texture, but in my opinion, the harmful ingredients are not worth the lighter texture!

-One more tip for the type of sunscreen is to opt for mineral lotions and sticks over a spray.
+Opt for mineral lotions and sticks over a spray.
 I know this can be a tough one, as sometimes sprays are easiest, especially when applying on kids.
-And we do have and use a mineral spray.
+And we do have and use a mineral spray!!!
+So we are not perfect with this one.
 But, mineral lotions and sticks are the best option and they are applied directly to the skin.
 This avoids any inhalation of tiny particles.
-If you do use a mineral spray, make sure it is air-powered.

-Here are sunscreen brands I will be using this summer:
+Here are three sunscreen brands I recommend checking out:

 Higher SPF isn’t always betteR.